 Quest Controls developed OspreyDCM focusing on the end-user’s experience and that includes providing customized messaging and real-time critical data delivery through the OspreyDCM Android and iOS Apps, making power monitoring effortless.

-The MP2 has 32 universal inputs which support monitoring temperature, contact closures or any 0-5 VDC or 4-20 mA sensors.
+The MINI PRO has 32 universal inputs which support monitoring temperature, contact closures or any 0-5 VDC or 4-20 mA sensors.
 Two RS485 serial ports are available to monitor Modbus RTU enabled devices or act as a DNP outstation.

 The RSC 1000™ is a technology leading energy efficient HVAC lead/lag controller on the market today.
 The RSC 1000 can be remotely managed across an IP network using standard IP network protocols, SNMPv1, SNMPv2c and now SNMPv3.
 Combining the RSC 1000’s existing IPv6 addressing and HTTPS secure browser access; the RSC 1000 operates to current CIP security standards.